Abyssal reflections of an art troll

 But what was romanticism if not the compulsive search for a fact that wouldn’t be found, a truth that never arrived..?

-Whatever we decide to call ‘the real’ now — and as we sink deeper into our Anthropocene, our ‘post-truth age of anxiety’ — an ability to navigate abysses, I maintain, will become increasingly important…
+Whatever we decide to call ‘the real’ — and as we sink deeper into our Anthropocene, our Post-Truth Age of Anxiety — the mystery at the heart of the human, some may call it a wound, ever deepens…

 A call to art

-This blog, which is not a blog, which thrusts a pencil into the wound of cultural history in search of its themes, its failures, and its ghosts, is part-sketchbook, part-ideas repository and some kind of a call to art.
+This blog, which is not a blog, which thrusts a pencil into the wound of cultural history in search of its themes, its failures, and its ghosts, is part-sketchbook, part-ideas repository and part-art troll.

 “Because I dived into the abyss I started to love the abyss of which I am made.”